-Note that a value of 0 for the floating-point approximation x is represented by x.val = 0.
-When x.val = 0, the floating-point approximation represents the value of 0, regardless of the values of x.exp and x.sgn (they don’t have any meaning when x.val is equal to 0).
+When x.val is equal to 0, the floating-point approximation represents the value 0, regardless of the values of x.exp and x.sgn.
+(These do not have any meaning when x.val is equal to 0.)

 Arithmetic operators and functions